 Thai – (R495pp excluding VAT).
-Halaal friendly (excluding beef salad), not vegetarian friendly
+Fish sauce and shrimps used.
+Not vegetarian friendly

 Thai cuisine places emphasis on lightly prepared dishes with strong aromatic components.
 Thai cuisine is also known for being quite spicy as well as balancing the four fundamental taste senses in each dish or the overall meal: sour, sweet, salty, and (optional) bitter.
 Learn how to balance these tastes in this cooking class.

 • Fresh springrolls – filled with crunchy vegetables and served with a Thai dipping sauce.